iainbullock/tuya-convert_docker/README.md

 docker-compose run --rm tuya-convert:latest

 ## Notes
 - Host network mode is required for the container.
-If the host is using any of the following ports you will have to close the processes which are using them on the host before the container will run - udp 53, udp 67, tcp 80, tcp 443, udp 6666, udp 6667, tcp 1883, tcp
+If the host is using any of the following ports you will have to close the processes on the host which are using them before the container will run - udp 53, udp 67, tcp 80, tcp 443, udp 6666, udp 6667, tcp 1883, tcp 8886
 - Run netstat -tulp on host to see which processes have opened which ports
 - On my Ubuntu host the systemd-resolved is using port 53, so I stop that as follows: service systemd-resolved stop